david-bulte/i18next-inspector/README.md

 npm install @david-bulte/i18next-inspector --save-dev
 ```

-This will install the library, and create a templace config file (i18next-inspector-config.json) in your root folder.
+This will install the library, and create a template config file (i18next-inspector-config.json) in your root folder.
 You need to specify some Locize authentication keys here.

 ## Running the inspector